davetron5000/awesome-cli-ruby/make_awesome/02_bad_system.md

     # Hope nothing went wrong!

 !SLIDE bullets incremental
-# How to really do it
+# How you should do it
 * *Check exit codes* - plays well!
 * *Log the command* - helpful!
 * *Capture the output* - helpful!